Slider-crank linkage: Design

 An in-line crank slider is oriented in a way in which the pivot point of the crank is coincident with the axis of the linear movement.
 The follower arm, which is the link that connects the crank arm to the slider, connects to a pin in the center of sliding object.
 This pin is considered to be on the linear movement axis.
 Therefore, to be considered an in-line crank slider, the pivot point of the crank arm must be in-line with this pin point.
 The stroke((ΔR_{4})_{max}) of an in-line crank slider is defined as the maximum linear distance the slider may travel between the two extreme points of its motion.
 With an in-line crank slider, the motion of the crank and follower links is symmetric about the sliding axis.
 This means that the crank angle required to execute a forward stroke is equivalent to the angle required to perform a reverse stroke.
 For this reason, the in-line slider-crank mechanism produces balanced motion.
 This balanced motion implies other ideas as well.
-Assuming the crank arm is driven at a constant velocity, the time it takes to perform a forward stroke is equal to the time it takes to perform a reverse stroke.
+Assuming the crank arm is driven at a constant velocity, the time it takes to perform a forward stroke is equal to the time it takes to act a reverse stroke.
+The crank moves in only one direction, provided the position and condition of the slider are not externally altered.